billyua/doc-pilot/pages/cxs/grouping-data.md

 * [Metrics][grouping-data.html#metrics]

 {% include tip.html content="In most reporting widgets you will find the grouping options in the **GROUP BY** drop-down list.
-Exceptions include a Table report, where you select data groupings in the GROUPINGS section and move them to the Applied Groupings section, and a Heatmap report, where groupings are called BOXES." %}
+Exceptions include a [Table report][table-widget], where you select data groupings in the GROUPINGS section and move them to the Applied Groupings section, and a [Heatmap report][heatmap-widget], where groupings are called BOXES." %}

 ## Topics